 Owning a home is a classic part of the American Dream for many people.
 And, while purchasing just any old home may be within reach of many working Americans, that’s not really what we’re after, is it?

 No, we’re interested in our dream home — and whatever that may mean to us personally.
 While the ultimate dream home might be a bit grandiose for most of our budgets, purchasing a home with potential and then investing in remodeling and ongoing improvements can be a satisfying compromise.

 However, it’s important to exercise caution, as all home improvements are not created equal.
 In fact, some are — on paper, at least — a complete waste of money.
 Beyond the question of resale value, you’ll also want to consider how funding home improvements can impact your credit now and down the road.
-Keep reading for tips on how to remodel your home without hurting your credit.
+Keep reading for six ways to remodel your home without hurting your credit.
 The key to success is handling the situation strategically by considering all the angles.

 Boost Equity with the Right Remodel

 Getting a home equity line of credit (HELOC) is an easy way to finance the home updates and renovations you dream about as a homeowner.
 But, you’ll also want to carefully consider the long-term value of the investments being made in light of their personal and family financial goals.
 It’s important to consider factors that may impact how long you’ll stay in the house and how much you hope to get back if and when you decide to sell.

 While a HELOC gives you flexibility in the amount of equity you access and what you spend it on, some home improvements go beyond just refreshing the look, feel, and functionality of your home.

 Some improvements can actually increase the home’s value and, therefore, net a full return on your investment (in some cases, even more than what you invested).
 This is especially important if you plan to sell your home down the road.